-People having an INTJ personality type supervise to be analytical, confident, and ambitious in their behavior.
-The thing they love to do is to seek knowledge and overlook to be very logically observed.
+People with an INTJ personality type are expected to be analytical, confident, and ambitious.
+The thing they love to do is to seek knowledge and to be very logically observed.
 They’re liberated thinkers concentrated on solving the world’s problems.

-In this article we’ll discuss what is the main difference between INTJ and ISTP personality, so continue reading to know.
+This article discusses the main difference between INTJ and ISTP personalities, so continue reading.

-An INTJ is a person with a wallflower, Impulsive, sensible personality traits.
+An INTJ has wallflower, Impulsive, sensible personality traits.
 These brilliant masterminds love improving the details of life, applying imagination to everything they do.
 Their inner world is often a personal, complex one.
 The strengths of this personality are:

-An ISTP is someone with Observant Introverted, Prospecting personality traits and Thinking.
+An ISTP has Observant, Introverted, and Prospecting personality traits and Thinking.
 They tend to have individualistic thinking, pursuing goals without much external connection.
 They engage in life with curiosity and personal skill, varying their approach.

 One of the differences between INTJs and ISTPs is that the INTJ is Reflexive while the ISTP is a Sensor.